James Robson (Oz): Season 2

 In 1997, Robson is forced to bunk with his current cellmate, Peter Vinyard, as well as Tobias Beecher and Bob Rebadow, since Emerald City had transferred all of its inmates over to his cell block after the riot that occurred at the end of the first season.
 Robson tries to force Beecher to perform fellatio on him, but Beecher turns the tables on him by biting off the tip of his penis.

 Season 3

 Robson reappears, this time as a full-fledged member of the Aryan Brotherhood inside of Oz.
 He serves little purpose in season 3 other than following Schillinger's schemes and encouraging him to do whatever he needs to do to maintain the power of the Brotherhood.
+After the death of Scott Ross and Mark Mack he becomes Schillinger's lieutenant in the aryan's.
 He also participates in Oz's boxing tournament, as the Aryans' representative.
 He faces Cyril O'Reily, but unbeknownst to him, Cyril's older brother Ryan had spiked Robson's drinking water with chloral hydrate (stolen and smuggled from the prison hospital) to make sure Cyril wouldn't lose.
 Robson, incapacitated by the drug, loses the fight.